stlalpha/vision-2-bbs/README.md

 ViSiON was written by Crimson Blade and The Elemental.

-ViSiON/2 appears to be loosely derived from the ViSiON code, and was written by Crimson Blade circa 1992-1993.
+ViSiON/2 appears to be derived from the ViSiON code, and was written by Crimson Blade circa 1991-1993.

 So ViSiON/2's lineage...